Y Medium Fey, Neutral Evil

 - Let the players learn about Y, the Queen of the Fey, from an NPC.
 Later, introduce Y as an NPC under a different name.
 It can take several sessions for the players to figure out that they are dealing with Y if you try to not make it too obvious.

-- Establishing a very rare or valuble jewel that is out of reach of the players.
-For example, a ruby in the hand of a 10 meter tall statue standing in the center of town, or a behemoth diamond in a museum.
-The next session, it is gone, but nobody seems too surprised.
+- Establishing a very rare or valuble jewel, for example, a ruby in the hand of a 10 meter tall statue standing in the center of town, or a behemoth diamond in a museum.
+The next session, it is gone, and nobody will clearly explain where it went.
 Then later in the session, Y is somehow wearing it.

-- Having the players attend the most over the top obnoxious party to ever be thrown at Y's place.
-Then over the course of the party, keep revealing more and more powerful NPCs who are just there for fun, and in the end they meet the ruler of a major outer plane who is just there to have fun with Y.
+- Having the players attend the most over the top party to ever be thrown at Y's place.
+Then over the course of the party, keep revealing more and more powerful NPCs, and in the end they meet the ruler of a major outer plane who is just there to have fun with Y.